hakkasuru/arcana/README.md

 # Arcana

-An exercise in implementing compile time feature flags with shared preferences for simple date storage
+An exercise in implementing compile time feature flags with shared preferences for simple data storage